Get a Job

 Where can I find open jobs?

-Keep in mind that 95% of companies in the USA will definitely not offer you a visa sponsorship because as we have seen before, they are quite satisfied with local hiring.
-So even if you find a great open job in your field, with a perfect match with your profile, it's not going to work at 95% of the time!
-Try whatever you want, the company won't sponsor you for a visa!
-Because they can easily find someone like you locally, or because you are not eligible for the visa they can sponsor.
+Keep in mind that 95% of companies in the USA will definitely not offer you a visa sponsorship because, as we have seen before, they are quite satisfied with local hiring.
+So, even if you find a great open job in your field, with a perfect match with your profile, it's not going to work 95% of the time!
+Try whatever you want, but the company won't sponsor you for a visa!
+This is generally because they can easily find someone like you locally, or because you are not eligible for the visa they can sponsor.

-Tell me, why they would mess about visa paperwork, and with a pure stranger from someplace unknown; while they have everything at their place without paperwork complication?
+Think about it.
+Why they would mess with visa paperwork and with a pure stranger from someplace unknown when they have local hires available without paperwork complication?

-So first: don't waste your time applying for all jobs you will find on the net, even if it's a perfect match with your skills!!!
+So, first, don't waste your time applying for every job you find on the Internet, even if they all seem like a perfect match for your skills!!!

 Max had the same issue when we were looking for a job in the USA.
 He had interviews at an American company in Denver.
-But when comes the visa topic; the company declined: no visa sponsorship, that's it.
+But when it came to the visa topic; the company declined: no visa sponsorship, that's it.

-So why not target only those 5% of companies that are used to hire foreign people and go through the visa request you are eligible for?
+So, why not target only those 5% of companies that are accustomed to hiring foreign individuals and those who will go through with your eligible visa request?

-So if you were asking how to get a job in the USA: you have now started to get a firm idea of how to do it.
-What you need to do is to target only:
+If you were wondering how to get a job in the USA, you have now started to get a firm idea of how to do it.
+What you need to do is to target only sponsor companies:

-- That can sponsor or hire you with the kind of visa YOU are eligible,
+- That can sponsor or hire you with the kind of visa for which YOU are eligible

-- Which match 80% or more with YOUR motivation and skills.
+- That match 80% or more with YOUR motivation and skills

-You will find open jobs in your field, into companies that are used to sponsor or hire under your visa by clicking here!
+You will find open jobs in your field for companies that are used to sponsoring or hiring under your visa by clicking here!

 USponsor Me only contains sponsor companies.
-We spent several months to build this search engine!
-And you will see that by using it, you can filter on everything you need to find your job in the USA!
+We spent several months building this search engine!
+And you will see that by using it; you can filter to find everything you need to find your job in the USA!

-Depending on the visa you are eligible, you might also need to filter only companies that sponsor people in your citizenship.
-If you took the quiz, I sent you an email with your kind of visa, and if you need to also filter on your citizenship or not. 😉
+Depending on the visa for which you are eligible, you might also need to filter only companies that sponsor people in your citizenship.
+If you took the quiz, I sent you an email with your kind of visa, letting you know whether you need to also filter your citizenship or not. 😉

 - Your potential future visa (+ your citizenship if applicable)